Maryborough (Vic.)

 Employment conditions in Maryborough face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Manufacturing employment is particularly high at 1.9 times the regional average.
-Agriculture, forestry & fishing employment is lower at 3.7% compared to the regional average of 7.5%.
 Many residents commute elsewhere for work.
-Over the year to September 2025, employment increased by 2.6%, labour force increased by 1.4%, and unemployment rate fell by 1.1 percentage points.
-In contrast, Rest of Vic. saw employment contraction, labour force decrease, and marginal unemployment increase.
-State-level data shows VIC employment grew by 1.13% year-on-year to 25-Nov with an unemployment rate of 4.7%.
-National employment forecasts suggest growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Maryborough's employment mix indicates local employment should increase by 5.9% over five years and 13.0% over ten years.
+Over a 12-month period ending in September 2025, employment increased by 2.6% while the labour force rose by 1.4%, reducing the unemployment rate by 1.1 percentage points.
+In contrast, Rest of Vic. saw employment contraction and unemployment rise marginally.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project a 6.6% growth over five years and 13.7% over ten years.
+Applying these projections to Maryborough's employment mix suggests local employment should increase by 5.9% over five years and 13.0% over ten years, assuming constant population projections for illustrative purposes only.

 Frequently Asked Questions - Employment